A version of this article originally appeared in Cabins Etc, a substack newsletter for cabin daydreamers and leisure design lovers.

 Could geodesic geometry be applied to a camping tent?
 The unrivaled strength and efficiency of geodesic domes was well known by thinking minds the world over at this point, but like I said earlier, the math is impossible for most to figure out on their own.
 Surprisingly (and reportedly) Bucky had himself considered the question long before being approached by then owners of TNF, and so he got to work.
 In 1975, under the direct design guidance of Buckminster Fuller himself, TNF released the Oval Intention tent, and it changed tent design and outdoor exploration forever.

-Now known as the 2-Meter Dome, the tent remains legendary today—a $5,500 icon trusted to withstand the most extreme conditions by the most hardcore alpinists and alpine expeditions (and one Japanese architect, who designed an entire weekend cabin around it, pictured above left).
+Now known as the 2-Meter Dome, the tent remains legendary today—a $5,500 icon trusted to shed heavy snow loads and withstand the most extreme conditions by the most hardcore alpinists and alpine expeditions (and one Japanese architect, who designed an entire weekend cabin around it, pictured above left).

 More recently, TNF’s design team have updated the geodesic classic with an even more eye-catching design in the TNF Geodome 4.
 You might recognize the iteration from a certain living room photo (above right) that periodically circulates on IG cool kid moodboard pages.